from £292 /night help

 This prestigious property is available to rent on a short term basis, and makes a unique and outstanding vacation home.

-This beautiful house is perfectly located for all that the West of Ireland has to offer, The day trips to picturesque Connemara, with its rugged scenery of hills and lakes, perfect for off road cycling and hill walking.
-The Burren , The Cliffs of Moher, the pretty costal villages like Kinvara and Roundstone are within an hours drive.
-The amazing Aran Islands, with the spectacular cliffs and the ancient Dun Aengus are within a hour and a half from the house.
+This beautiful house is perfectly located for all that the West of Ireland has to offer.
+The day trips to picturesque Connemara, with its rugged scenery of hills and lakes, perfect for off road cycling and hill walking.
+The Burren , The Cliffs of Moher and the pretty coastal villages like Kinvara and Roundstone are within an hours drive.
+The amazing Aran Islands, with the spectacular cliffs and the ancient Dun Aengus fort are within a hour and a half from the house.

 Galway, with its famous horse racing events, the arts and literary festivals is hugely popular with both native Irish people and visitors to Ireland alike.
 The wonderful seaside promenade, the longest in Europe, where every day joggers and walkers alike are keeping fit, is located just down the road from the house.
 The panoramic sea views enjoyed while exercising on the promenade lifts the spirits by its sheer beauty.

 Lots of superb golf courses have regular visitors from all over the world, are within easy reach of the house.
-Irish golfers take their game seriously and from a young age the Irish are on these courses, which are in every town nearby.
-The closest to the house is the lovely links course of Salthill, just one mile away.
+Irish golfers take their game seriously from a young age the Irish are on these courses all year round.
+The closest to the house is the lovely 18 hole links course of Salthill, just one mile away.

 Nile Lodge has the most amazing location when it comes to enjoying all that Ireland has to offer, and Galway City itself is known to be the music Capital of Ireland.
 Musicians love to live here and play in groups in the many sessions around the City.